sreekarp/research_and_summarize_agent/README.md

 The Research Process
 The agent operates through a series of steps orchestrated by a state graph:

-* **Planner**: Based on the input topic, this agent generates a list of relevant subtopics to guide the research.
+* **Planner**: Based on the input topic, planner agent generates a list of relevant subtopics to guide the research.

-* **Searcher**: For each subtopic, the agent performs a web search to find relevant articles and sources.
+* **Searcher**: For each subtopic, the searcher agent performs a web search and fetches the relevant articles and sources.

-* **Retriever**: The content from the search results is fetched, and a relevance check is performed to filter out irrelevant information.
+* **Retriever**: The content from the search results fetched by searcher agent is retrieved, and a relevance check is performed to filter out irrelevant information.

 * **Summarizer**: The retrieved content is summarized into key bullet points for each subtopic.